Skip to content

 Plan addresses before deployment

 Changing an IP address in a running OT network requires production downtime.
-Design the address scheme before installation and validate it with the script above.
+Design the address scheme before installation and validate the scheme with the script above.

 PLCs, switches, and I/O modules need static addresses.
 DHCP is acceptable only for maintenance laptops and mobile devices.